thamaraiselvam/HackerRank/README.md

 Note: This repository is only for educational purpose

 ## Tests
-To run tests, make sure you `npm install` soon as you clone and then run `npm test`
+To run tests, make sure you `npm install` soon as you clone and then run `npm run test` and run `npm run report` for coverage

-Take a look at `Arrays/left-rotation.spec.js` to see a sample test spec
+Take a look at `test/Arrays/left-rotation.test.js` to see a sample test spec

 ### Arrays
 <ul>